ytanikin/PRConventionalCommits/README.md

 - **Explicitly Communicate Nature of Changes**: Conventional commits establish a clear guideline, making it easier for people to contribute to your projects.
 - **Simple Navigation through Git History**: Conventional commits make it easy to identify the nature of changes (fix, feat, chore, etc.) when searching through the git commit history.
 - **Compatibility with Semantic Versioning (SemVer)**: Conventional Commits provides a structured format for commit messages, which aligns with SemVer and helps understand version changes without reading the code.
 - **Labeling PRs**: By labeling PRs based on the task type, it provides a visual indication of the nature of changes and helps in organizing and prioritizing PR reviews.
+- Adding a `!` in the PR title will automatically assign the breaking change label to the PR.

 ### Inputs